grange85/ahfow-www/collections/_posts/2007/2007-02-01-dean-and-britta-mp3-on-pitchfork.markdown

 - dean & britta
 tags: []
 ---

-<p>Pitchfork has an <a href="http://downloads.pitchforkmedia.com/Dean%20and%20Britta%20-%20Singer%20Sing.mp3">mp3 of Singer Sings</a> from Dean & Britta's upcoming album Back Numbers.
-They also list the dates of the forthcoming North American tour</p>
+Pitchfork has an [mp3 of Singer Sings](http://downloads.pitchforkmedia.com/Dean%20and%20Britta%20-%20Singer%20Sing.mp3) from Dean & Britta's upcoming album Back Numbers.
+They also list the dates of the forthcoming North American tour